organizaca0/ORG.PostsAPI/README.md

 	- Service
 	- Controller
 }
+- Create SQS consumer and publisher (this kinda depends on the creation of the UserAPI)

 Things missing in the whole project:
+- UserAPI: CRUD of users.
-- LoginAPI (login, authentication, roles and etc)
+- LoginAPI: login, authentication, roles and etc
-- API to handle S3 uploads (images etc)
+- LibraryAPI: to handle S3 uploads (images, pdf's etc)